Getting Work Ready with Spear Brighton

 1.To provide skills and training through coaching.
 This includes overcoming barriers & challenging attitudes and behaviours.

 2. To Increase their level of working competency.
 This includes practical training such as writing a good CV, cover letter and mock interview practice.

 3. To enhance the perception, relationship and links between each young person and local business.

 4. To increase their long-term work opportunities.
 This includes a year of 1:1 support on our next level 'Spear Career programme' for each young person who completes the foundation course.

 Such a comprehensive approach sees some impressive results, with 90% of the participants being noticeably more work ready, and more than 75% of those who complete the course being in work or further education one year after they graduated from the initial programme.

-We look forward to following the success of this year's participants.
 For more information on Spear Brighton and the programmes they offer visit www.spearbrighton.org